macsanity/Huawei-Matebook-D14-AMD-Ryzen-5-3500U-Ryzentosh/README.md

 2. Copy all the files that start with SSDT and end in `*.aml` inside of Drive `/EFI/OC/ACPI`
 3. Finally, merge `patches_OC.plist` by using the PatchMerge script included with SSDTTime.
 Run it the same way as SSDTTime

-Or you can start the guide [here](https://nootinc.github.io/guide/gathering-files/acpi](https://chefkissinc.github.io/guide)
+Or you can Follow the guide [here](https://chefkissinc.github.io/guide)

 **PlatformInfo**
-- Please change the MLB/ROM/Serial Number/UUID by using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)
+- Please change the MLB/ROM/Serial Number/UUID by using [GenSMBIOS](https://chefkissinc.github.io/guide)

 ## **Note**: